nickthepayne/react-tdd-reveal/presentation-notes.md

   - having a test suite of the stuff you are woking on now is cumbersome
 - Frequent and safe refactorings
  - still needs discipline

+## Feedback from project

+How does it feel?